cortexlabs/cortex/README.md

 ## Model serving infrastructure

-* Deploy your TensorFlow, PyTorch, sklearn and other models as realtime or batch APIs
+* Supports deploying TensorFlow, PyTorch, sklearn and other models as realtime or batch APIs
+* Ensures high availability with availability zones and automated instance restarts
-* Scale to handle production workloads with request-based autoscaling
+* Scales to handle production workloads with request-based autoscaling
-* Run inference on spot instances with on-demand backups
+* Runs inference on spot instances with on-demand backups
-* Configure A/B tests with traffic splitting
+* Manages traffic splitting for A/B testing

 #### Configure your cluster: